ycrumeyrolle/FeatureFlipper/readme.md

 The defaults implementations converts boolean strings to boolean values ("true" ==> ON; "false" ==> OFF).
 It can also convert dates representing string to boolean values, based on the predicate that past date means feature ON, an future date means feature OFF.

+See [Extending the configuration parsing](https://github.com/ycrumeyrolle/FeatureFlipper/wiki/Extending-the-configuration-parsing) for more details.

 ##Ioc via [Unity](http://unity.codeplex.com/)